 (2) enacted on or after June 2, 1997, that does not explicitly exempt the special law provision from this section's rules by reference.

-(c) This section does not apply to or preempt a sales tax on motor vehicles or a special excise tax on motor vehicles.
+(c) This section does not apply to or preempt a sales tax on motor vehicles.
+Beginning July 1, 2019, no political subdivision may impose a special excise tax on motor vehicles unless it is imposed under section 297A.993.

-(d) A political subdivision may not advertise or expend funds for the promotion of a referendum to support imposing a local option sales tax.
+(d) A political subdivision may not advertise or expend funds for the promotion of a referendum to support imposing a local sales tax and may only spend funds related to imposing a local sales tax to:

 (1) conduct the referendum;